jreisinger/docs/data/notes/cs/design.md

 2. Design iteratively.
 No one designs a program top to bottom in a linear, systematic fashion.

 3. Try out alternatives.
 Good design involves a lot of trial and error.
+When you look at someone's code, it's finished work, not the process they went through to get there.
 "Plan to throw one away." -- Fred Brooks

 4. Keep it simple.
 Don't design in extra complexity until it is *really* needed.